SamEdwardes/samedwardes.com/astro-migration/src/content/blog/2023-03-19-pycascades-2023-lightning-talk/index.md

 ---
+author: Sam Edwardes
+date: 2023-03-19
-title: Do Everything with Pydantic - Lightning Talk PyCascades 2023
+description: My lighting talk "Do Everything with Pydantic" for PyCascades 2023 in Vancouver.
-authors: sedwardes
-tags: [python]
 keywords:
 - PyCascades 2023
 - Sam Edwardes Talk
 - Pydantic Lighting Talk
+tags:
+- python
+title: Do Everything with Pydantic - Lightning Talk PyCascades 2023
 ---

 My lighting talk "Do Everything with Pydantic" for PyCascades 2023 in Vancouver.
 You can find the notebooks I used here: <https://github.com/SamEdwardes/do-everything-with-pydantic/tree/4a3fdbeea5e801813199282df7ec2882087e47e6>.